MonashSmartStructures/ospgrillage/_sources/rst/ModuleDoc.rst.txt

 * global y direction is the vertical axis - typically the direction of loads

 Two reasons behind selecting the coordinate system are as such:
-# To be consistent with geometric transformation (from local to global) of Opensees.
+# To be consistent with geometric transformation (from local to global) of OpenSees.
 The geometric transformation is used in Section definition, with local X being the axial direction
 of beam/truss members; where y and z axes being the vertical and horizontal axis of the local coordinate system respectively.

 # To be consistent with 1D problems where the working axis for 1-D models is typically *x* (horizontal axis) and *y* (vertical axis).